wanchain/wanchain-js-sdk/README.md

 ### Wanchain SDK for making crosschain transactions on the Wanchain network

-NB: the Wanchain integrations to Bitcoin tokens are still in beta.
-Currently only Ethereum and ERC20 can be used on mainnet.
+Note: Currently only Ethereum and ERC20 can be used on mainnet.

 ## Install